 The shoulders should never droop over your sleeves; if this occurs, the suit is too big.
 Instead, the shoulders should rest naturally on your body and be comfortable.
 If they hang over your body, the suit looks like it's wearing you.
 On the other hand, if the suit restricts your upper torso and arm movements, the jacket is too tight.
 Again, looking dapper shouldn't come at the expense of comfort.

-The seam that connects the shoulder with the jacket sleeve should rest just past your shoulder bone (no more than three-fourths of an inch).
-This is to ensure that there is sufficient room to include any additional layers of fabric that you might wish to add under the suit jacket and to refrain from being too tight.
+The seam connecting the shoulder with the jacket sleeve should rest just past your shoulder bone (no more than three-fourths of an inch).
+This ensures sufficient room for any additional layers of fabric you might wish to add under the suit jacket and prevents the jacket from being too tight.

-Another byproduct of the suit jacket being too tight is that it will cause the lapel to bend in unsavory ways.
-This looks bad.
+Another byproduct of a suit jacket being too tight is that it causes the lapels to bend in unsavory ways, which looks bad.

 When you wear the suit jacket, the top button, when fastened, should have a slight pull but never too many ripples or creases emanating from the button.
 An easy visual reference to look for is a dramatic "X" shape when standing naturally; a subtle "X" shape is fine.
 If you have measured your waste correctly and still encounter these stark ripples and creases, size up or lose weight.
 When buttoning your jacket, fasten the top button, never the bottom button.